by Dr. C.H. Weaver M.D. update 1/2020

 This approval was based on the results from a phase II study known as COMPLEMENT 1.
 The multi-center, randomized, open-label trial included 447 patients for whom fludarabine-based therapy was considered to be inappropriate (because of advanced age or presence of co-morbidities).
 Patients were randomized to receive Arzerra plus chlorambucil or chlorambuicl alone.
 The results indicated a statistically significant improvement in median progression-free survival (PFS) in patients who received Arzerra/chlorambucil compared to those who received chlorambucil alone (22.4 months versus 13.1 months).(1)

-Researchers conducted a clinical trial to evaluate the effectiveness and tolerability of ofatumumab used as maintenance therapy among patients with CLL.
+Researchers conducted a clinical trial to evaluate the effectiveness and tolerability of Azerra used as maintenance therapy among patients with CLL.
 Maintenance therapy refers to treatment that is given to reduce the risk of disease progression following effective initial therapy.
 It is typically administered while patients are in complete or partial remission following initial therapy, and is often given until the cancer progresses.(2)

 The trial referred to as the PROLONG study included 474 patients with CLL who were in partial or complete remission following 2 to 3 prior therapies.
-One group of patients was treated with maintenance ofatumumab, while the other group received no further treatment.
+One group of patients was treated with maintenance Azerra, while the other group received no further treatment.

 The initial approval of Arzerra was based on a study among patients with CLL that was refractory (not responsive) to Fludara and Campath.
 Forty-two percent of patients responded to treatment with Arzerra.
 Treatment responses lasted a median of 6.5 months.(3)